Quantum Wavespace Theory

 A Simplified Physical Foundation

 Quantum Wavespace Theory (QWST) explores whether the familiar structure of relativistic quantum physics emerges from a single, constrained standing-wave substrate rather than from a collection of independent postulates.
-The theory assumes only Lorentz invariance, a universal propagation speed, and a maximum sustainable energy density, from which stable eigenmodes naturally arise.
+The theory assumes only two physical constraints — a universal propagation speed C and a maximum sustainable energy density P₀ — from which stable eigenmodes naturally arise within a Lorentz-invariant framework.
 Within this framework, particles are not fundamental objects but persistent wave configurations; electric charge, gauge invariance, and spin reflect phase-closure and boundary geometry; and gravitational behavior emerges from slow boundary leakage.
 QWST does not replace established theories such as the Dirac equation or quantum electrodynamics, but seeks to clarify their geometric and dynamical origin within a deeper wave-based foundation.

 The latest publications are available here: https://zenodo.org/communities/qwst/